 Starting in the late 1990s, “globalization” became a buzzword to describe the apparent integration of markets in the world economy.
-Many authors and pundits claimed that the world was converging towards a market-friendly democratic place, while gurus and consulting firms were not short of formulae and advice on how to make profits out of the global economy.
-Decades later, new realities show that globalization does not mean political, cultural, and economic convergence and that forces against it are strong.
+Many authors and pundits claimed that the world was converging towards a market-friendly democratic place, while gurus and consulting firms were rapidly producing formulae and advice on how to make profits out of the global economy.
+Decades later, new realities show that globalization does not necessarily mean political, cultural, and economic convergence and that, in fact, forces against it are strong.

 The University of Illinois at Urbana-Champaign is a world leader in research, teaching and public engagement, distinguished by the breadth of its programs, broad academic excellence, and internationally renowned faculty and alumni.
 Illinois serves the world by creating knowledge, preparing students for lives of impact, and finding solutions to critical societal needs.

 - 4 stars

 - 3 stars

 來自GLOBAL STRATEGY I: HOW THE GLOBAL ECONOMY WORKS的熱門評論

 A good course for beginners to learn about history of free trade and globalisation.
 One needs to know about the thought processes and evolution of theories that govern the situations today

 Very excellent course about Global strategy and Global Economy.
 I advice this course to everyone!!!
 You will learn everything about Global Economy!!!